ArnaudBelcour/kegg2bipartitegraph/README.md

 - tsv files indicating the pathways/modules contained in the metabolic networks, their completness ratio and the associated reactions.

 - a tsv file showing KO information if the option has been used.

+- a `module_class.tsv` showing the absence/presence of generic module classes in the organism.

 - several statistics/metadata/log files.